 YES!
 The consent of at least one parent is required to have your child baptized.

 YES!
+That will not impact your child's eligibility to be baptized.
 The child’s baptism will not be delayed for unmarried parents.

 No. You are required to have a least ONE Catholic Godparent that meets all the requirements.

 No. There can be only ONE Godfather or ONE Godmother.
-If there are 2 it muse be 1 male and 1 female.

 Yes.
 If a Godparent cannot attend the baptismal ceremony, a “proxy” can stand in for them.

-A white garment is traditional.
+A white garment is traditional but not required.

 The first of the seven sacraments, and the “door” which gives access to the other sacraments.
 Baptism is the first and chief sacrament of forgiveness of sins because it unites us with Christ, who died for our sins and rose for our justification.
 Baptism, Confirmation, and Eucharist constitute the “sacraments of initiation” by which a believer receives the remission of original and personal sin, begins a new life in Christ and the Holy Spirit, and is incorporated into the Church, the Body of Christ.